VoxLenox/ESPRemoteCaptivePortal/README.md

 ## ⚠️ Notes
 * Avoid using the save or reset button in the manager page TOO often, it might affect your EEPROM life cycle.
 * There are several settings that I'm not recommend touching without knowing what you're doing: local IP address, gateway, subnet mask, max connections, beacon interval.
-* Do not mess with the backend APIs because it does not validate the data you send, messing with it might cause the access point or manaher panel become inaccessible and you will have to do a reinstallation.
+* Do not mess with the backend APIs because it does not validate the data you send, messing with it might cause the access point or manager panel become inaccessible and you will have to do a reinstallation.
+* Will add support for other boards in future.
+* I'll continue develop this if it worth to invest ¯\_(ツ)_/¯